CPED (Center Pivot Evaluation and Design)

 Center Pivot Evaluation and Design is a Windows program for assessment of center pivot performance.
 The program simulates the water distribution under a center pivot from various commercial nozzles as well as performs an evaluation from catch can data.
 This scientific model was adapted by Beccard and Heermann to include the effect of topographic differences in the resulting application depths along the radii of the center pivot in non level fields.
 Included are pump and well characteristics specific to the system.
-The model was developed and is supported by ARS Water Management Research Unit in Fort Collins, Colorado.
-NRCS personnel may download a copy from the Service Centers Common Computing Environment website.
-Contact local ITS for installation.
-Non NRCS users may obtain a copy of the software from the ARS Water Management Research Unit products and service page.
-CPEDLite is the version used to verify that pivot package meets NRCS standards.
-The full version is used for evaluation and problem solving.
+The model was developed by ARS Water Management Research Unit in Fort Collins, Colorado.
+Due to retirements of key personnel ARS in no longer maintaining the program.
+The program has been converted to an Excel spreadsheet and is being maintained by the NRCS.
+A copy of the spreadsheet maybe downloaded from this website or the NRCS Water Management Engineers SharePoint site.

 Center pivot Nozzling and surface storage program developed by the University of Nebraska was developed to estimate the potential for runoff and resulting economic impact from reducing the operating pressure of a sprinkler package.
 The runoff potential is determined based on the soil type, field slope, nozzle wetted diameter, system flow rate, and storage residue.
 NRCS personnel may download a copy from the Service Centers Common Computing Environment website.
 Contact local ITS for installation.
 Non NRCS users need to contact the University of Nebraska Engineering department.